ManApart/quest-command/notes.md

 ### Locations

-Atmospheres that add tags and effects to everything in that location
+- Atmospheres that add tags and effects to everything in that location.
+- Shallow water, deep water, under water, have effects, based on swimming, etc. Swimming is skill based on agility
+- Time of day affect description, night time make perception go down.

 #### Persistence
 - Tree continues burning even after leaving it and coming back (Persistence within session)